 - Carefully remove the sheets and bed protector pads and use the flashlight to check the crevices of the four corners of the bed for bed bugs.
 This check should also be done for sofas, chairs, and all furnishing present.
 The pictures below show what you should be looking for in your inspection.
 Even though the headboard is usually attached to the wall, the flashlight should be used to peek into the folds for bed bugs.
 In doing the inspection, take care not to rub your clothing against the bed and areas inspected.

-- The crevice, corners, and joints of these other areas outlined below should also be checked:
+- The crevice, corners, and joints of these other areas and furnishings outlined below should also be checked:

 - Hanging pictures on the wall